datajerk/naspberrypi2/README.md

 ```
 watch cat /proc/mdstat
 ```
-This really does take a long time... do something else while this is happening.
+This really does take a long time...
+It can take 2 days, but you can plow forward even if the RAID build isn't done.

-When its done, come back and make a filesystem!
+Next, make a filesystem!
 ```
 mkfs.ext4 /dev/md0
-When its done, come back and make a filesystem!
 ```
-That takes another 30 min or so...

 Now mount it.